-Fish oil is now the most commonly used non-vitamin, non-mineral supplement in the USA, according to the National Center for Health Statistics (1).
-But as omega-3 fish oil has grown in popularity over the last decade, so has the misinformation and confusion about this powerful nutrient.
+According to the National Center for Health Statistics, fish oil is now the most commonly used non-vitamin, non-mineral supplement in the USA (1).
+But just as omega-3 fish oil has grown in popularity, so has the misinformation and confusion surrounding this powerful nutrient.

 Let’s clear up 12 of the most common myths about omega-3 fish oil supplements, focusing particularly on dose, source, and freshness.

 From salmon to flaxseed, chia seeds, and walnuts, popular health websites and magazines often claim that there are plenty of ways to get these essential fatty acids.